Information From The American Podiatric Medical Association

 As you walk, the heel contacts the ground first; the weight shifts first to the outside of the foot, then moves toward the big toe.
 The arch rises, the foot generally rolls upward and outward, becoming rigid and stable in order to lift the body and move it forward.
 Excessive pronation—excessive inward motion—can create an abnormal amount of stretching and pulling on the ligaments and tendons attaching to the bottom back of the heel bone.
 Excessive pronation may also contribute to injury to the hip, knee, and lower back.

-If you are experiencing excessive pronation, contact one of our Doctors at the Foot & Ankle Clinics of Utah.
+If you are experiencing excessive pronation, contact one of our Doctors at the Precision Foot and Ankle.

 Why does the Foot Pronate?